What Kind of Leader Are You: A Fixer, Fighter or Friend?

 The Fighter’s motto: “Why wouldn’t we?”

 Here’s the irony: When Fighters learn to see these impacts and refine their approach by listening carefully to others, they get to see their two or three best ideas followed through on, as opposed to seeing their six or seven ideas all remaining in half-finished form.
 But the self-discipline to slow down has to come first.
-Being acknowledged and valued for coming up with ideas over a lifetime, Fighters rarely encounter someone who is strong enough to hold them accountable for reigning in their creativity.
+Having been acknowledged and valued for coming up with ideas throughout their lifetime, Fighters rarely encounter someone who is strong enough to hold them accountable and force them to reign in their creativity.
 I was fortunate enough to have a mentor do that for me at a critical moment in my career.

 There are two ways in which Fighters typically don’t follow through.
 First, they generate ideas and tend not to complete them.
-While the Fighter has moved on to the next idea, the next great adventure or new technology, the team is left holding the bag.
+While the Fighter has moved on to the next idea, the next great adventure or the newest piece of technology, the team is left holding the bag.
 This causes frustration for the team, and over the long haul undermines the inspirational and motivational qualities the Fighter otherwise brings to the table.
 Second, Fighters rarely get to the post-game analysis.
-Even when their ideas do get implemented, they don’t pause to understand and quantify the results, so those results do not inform subsequent ideas they generate, which leads to more wasted effort, and on and on.
+Even when their ideas do get implemented, they don’t pause to understand and quantify the results.
+As such, those results do not inform subsequent ideas they generate, which leads to more wasted effort, and on and on.

 Fighters never stop asking why.
 They’re always pushing for things to get better.
 They’re naturally inspiring, often idealistic, and have a knack for seeing potential in others that they don’t see in themselves.
 They’re driven by a desire to make the world a better place.